robinbb/baseimage-docker/README.md

    * Does not require root privileges on the Docker host.
    * Allows you to let users login to the container, without letting them login to the Docker host.
 However, this is not enabled by default because baseimage-docker does not expose the SSH server to the public Internet by default.
  * Cons
    * Requires setting up SSH keys.
-However, baseimage-docker makes this easy for many cases through a pregenerated, insecure key.
-Read on to learn more.

 <a name="enabling_ssh"></a>
 #### Enabling SSH